sensel/morph-docs/README.md

 mkdocs build
 ```

-then
+You can then switch to the gh-pages branch, commit the changes, and push the repo.
+There is a command

 ```
 mkdocs gh-deploy
 ```

-to publish and update the live documentation.
+that will automate this, but it requires some tinkering to use the github personal access tokens, since password authentication was removed in August 2021.

 ## Addendum: API Documentation.